CatchZeng/CATLog/README.md

 An iOS log system,contains many excellent features,based on [Xcodecolors](https://github.com/robbiehanson/XcodeColors) and [KZLinkedConsole](https://github.com/krzysztofzablocki/KZLinkedConsole).

 ## New Feature

+- Add log review and email the log files in the App

 - Add mac client to help you debug without the data line.(mac client called CATLogServer.zip is included in the project file)

 - Add custom background color for log